Receiving Academic Credit for Internship Experience (ANS 399A)

-The Animal Science internship program is designed to expand a student's education by including academic credit for a meaningful work experience in the bachelor of science degree program (up to 6 credits for a BS degree).
+The Animal Science internship program (ANS 399A) is designed to expand a student's education by including academic credit for a meaningful work experience in the bachelor of science degree program (up to 6 credits can be earned and applied towards a BS degree).
 The program combines periods of supervised employment and on-campus assignments.

 - Involve the animal industry in the education of future animal scientists.

 - Allow students to develop the best on-campus/off-campus educational program for their interests.

 - Join the efforts of students, faculty, and cooperators in understanding the needs of one another.

 Should a student decide to earn academic credit for their internship, here are the necessary steps that need to be completed and are responsibilities of the student:

 - Contact potential cooperator to determine whether an internship possibility exists.

 - Determine if student and cooperator are interested in entering an employee-employer relationship.

 - Develop outline for internship which will contribute to the intern's educational development.
 Agree on the amount of time that will be spent on main activities.

 - Arrive at an agreement on terms of employment with cooperator (dates of employment, hours worked, wages and benefits).